qcuaeh/molalignlib/README.md

 &ensp; -live : Print live stats.
 &ensp; -iter : Use iterative steps.
+&ensp; -mass : Use mass weighted distances.
 &ensp; -stdin : Read coordinates from standard input.
 &ensp; -out xyz|mol2 : Set output format to XYZ or Mol2.
 &ensp; -test : Use the same pseudo random numbers on every run.
 &ensp; -rec *NUM* : Set the number of recorded solutions to *NUM*.
 &ensp; -count *NUM* : Set count convergence threshold to *NUM*.
 &ensp; -trial *MAX* : Set maximum number of trials to *MAX*.
-&ensp; -weight : Use mass weighted mean square distance.
 &ensp; -bias *TOL* : Use biasing with tolerance *TOL*.
 &ensp; -scale *SCALE* : Set length scale to *SCALE*.

 ### Examples

-Te following line will run the program using biases with a tolerance of 0.17 Å, iteration, mass weigthed mean square distance, a convergence threshold of 10 counts, a maximum of 1000 trials and repeatable pseudo random numbers:
+Te following command will run the program with a convergence threshold of 10 counts, a maximum of 1000 trials, up to 10 recorded mappings, biasing with tolerance of 0.17 Å, iteration, mass weighted distances and repeatable pseudo random numbers:

-    ./bin/ralign tests/r005/Co100.xyz -bias 0.17 -iter -weight -count 10 -trial 1000 -rec 10 -test
+    ./bin/molalign tests/r005/Co100.xyz -count 10 -max 1000 -rec 10 -bias 0.17 -iter -mass -test

 The ouput should look as follows: